Advertiser Disclosure

 A Guest of Honor could receive a complimentary suite upgrade with Central Park views at Thompson Central Park New York.
 Image Credit: Hyatt

-On Guest of Honor bookings, the guest you are booking for receives all of your Globalist benefits during their stay, including:
+On Guest of Honor bookings, the guest you book for receives all of your Globalist benefits during their stay, including:

 • Complimentary upgrades to standard suites